lh3/ropebwt3/README.md

 the 101-mer, 6) number of haplotypes with edit distance 1 from the 101-mer,
 7) with distance 2, 8) with distance 3 and 9) with distance 4 or higher.

-### <a name="build"></a>Constructing a BWT
+### <a name="build"></a>Indexing

-Ropebwt3 implements three algorithms for BWT construction.
-For the best performance, you need to choose an algorithm based on the input date types.
+Ropebwt3 implements two algorithms for BWT construction.
+Although both algorithms work for general sequences, you need to choose an algorithm based on the input date types for the best performance.

 ```sh
 # If not sure, use the general command line